Chart Color Schemes

 Population

-Population growth drivers in Wauchope are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wauchope are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, the estimated population of Wauchope is around 7,023.
-This reflects an increase of 434 people since the 2021 Census, which reported a population of 6,589.
-The change is inferred from AreaSearch's estimate of 6,942 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 193 validated new addresses since the Census date.
-This level of population equates to a density ratio of 394 persons per square kilometer.
-Wauchope's growth rate of 6.6% since the 2021 census exceeded both the SA4 region (4.7%) and the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 76.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Wauchope statistical area (Lv2) is around 7,086.
+This figure reflects a growth of 497 people since the 2021 Census, marking an increase of 7.5%.
+The resident population was estimated at 6,912 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 193 validated new addresses since the Census date contributing to this change.
+This results in a density ratio of 398 persons per square kilometer.
+The Wauchope (SA2) experienced a higher growth rate compared to the non-metro area's 5.7% and the SA4 region, making it a notable growth leader in the region.
+Interstate migration accounted for approximately 76.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also contributing positively.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant increase is forecast for Wauchope, expected to reach 9,158 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 29.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is forecasted to experience significant population growth, placing it in the top quartile nationally among regional areas.
+According to aggregated SA2-level projections, the Wauchope (SA2) is expected to increase by 2,139 persons over this period, reflecting a total gain of 28.2%.

 Frequently Asked Questions - Population